Fideltodayy/alx-low_level_programming/README.md

 This is a repository of my sprint 1 in ALX.
-Basically about low level programming in C language
+Basically dealt in low level programming in C language